What does Your True Story actually do?

 Do you handle printing and delivery?

 Yes.
 Printing and delivery are built into every package.
-We’ll confirm quantities (based on your package), paper quality, and binding options, and I’ll manage production and shipping so you receive finished books at your door.
+We’ll confirm paper quality and binding options.
+I wll manage production and shipping so you receive your finished books at your door.
 Additional copies beyond what’s included are easy to arrange.

 Can I print more copies later?